Traffic message channel: Development

 A major question addressed in the Alert A scheme was the total number of traffic event locations to be coded.
 Initial estimates suggested that, in Europe, a maximum of 65,000 significant junctions might be needed for the Federal Republic of Germany.
 An efficient coding system would require only 16 bits to code these, simply by numbering each intersection from 1 to 65535.
 Calculations for France, Britain and elsewhere suggested that around 30,000 to 40,000 locations should be enough for most European national or U.S. statewide systems.
 A standard 16-bit location code was, therefore, adopted for inter-urban networks.
 The Madrid proposal of 1987, by comparison, had required 33 bits to code problem location, with separate fields for road number, road class, area of the country, etc. These 33 bits gave a theoretical total of 8.5 billion location codes, most of which could never be used.

 After consultation with ECMT, a combined approach was developed called the ALERT C Protocol that aimed to combine the best features of each approach.
-ALERT A and C replaced the CARMINAT message categories cause, effect and advice by a single 11-bit basic message code.
+ALERT A and C replaced the CARMINAT message categories cause, effect and advice with a single 11-bit basic message code.
 This permits up to 2048 basic message phrases to be broadcast.
 The new ALERT protocols significantly increased the efficiency of message coding, shortening the basic message content from 18 to 11 bits.
 In conjunction with the revised location codes, which saved 17 of the 33 bits previously assigned, this allowed the great majority of traffic messages to be broadcast using a single TMC data sequence.
 In 1991, ECMT recommended moving forward with further testing of the protocols.
 The work continued with a larger consortium including Volvo and Ford Motor Company in the European Commission's DRIVE II project ATT-ALERT.